Le Crotoy: Activities

 There are numerous restaurants in the village, and it is well equipped with shops and a petrol station.
 Bed & Breakfast accommodation is also available.

 Le Crotoy is one terminus of the narrow gauge "Chemin de Fer de la Baie de Somme" (Somme Bay Railway), which is now largely a tourist attraction.
 Running around the entire length of the bay, this railway connects Le Crotoy with Noyelles-sur-Mer, Saint-Valery-sur-Somme, and Cayeux-sur-Mer and the sands at Brighton Plage.

 Main line trains to Paris take about 2 hours and cost about 48Euro return for an adult.
 They run from the nearby (15 mins by car) station of Noyelles-sur-Mer, which is also a station on the "Chemin de Fer de la Baie de Somme" narrow gauge railway.

-The bay of the river Somme has interesting tides in that they are both fast and have a high rise and fall.
+The bay of the river Somme has tides in that they are both fast and have a high rise and fall.
 At low tide it is possible to walk across the sand and mud flats from Le Crotoy to Saint-Valery-sur-Somme.
 Care needs to be taken as the tides come in very quickly.